-We plan to enter into a new senior secured credit facility for up to an aggregate amount of \$5.2 billion to replace our existing senior credit facility.
-The senior secured credit facility is expected to consist of a \$3.2 billion senior first priority secured term loan facility, a \$1.0 billion senior first priority secured revolving credit facility and a \$1.0 billion senior first priority secured synthetic letter of credit facility.
-We may increase the term facility and/or the revolving credit facility by an amount not to exceed \$375 million at any time prior to the maturity date of the relevant facility, upon satisfying certain conditions set forth in the senior secured credit facility as discussed below.
-Morgan Stanley Senior Funding, Inc., an affiliate of one of the underwriters for this offering, will be the administrative agent and collateral agent pursuant to the new senior secured credit facility.
+We plan to enter into a new senior secured credit facility for up to an aggregate amount of \$5.575 billion to replace our existing senior credit facility.
+The senior secured credit facility is expected to consist of a \$3.575 billion senior first priority secured term loan facility, a \$1.0 billion senior first priority secured revolving credit facility and a \$1.0 billion senior first priority secured synthetic letter of credit facility.
+Morgan Stanley Senior Funding, Inc., an affiliate of one of the underwriters for this offering, will be the administrative agent and one of its affiliates will be the collateral agent pursuant to the new senior secured credit facility.
 Citigroup Global Markets Inc., one of the underwriters for this offering, will be the syndication agent.
 Morgan Stanley Senior Funding, Inc. and Citigroup Global Markets Inc. will be the joint lead book runners, joint lead arrangers and co-documentation agents thereunder.
 Morgan Stanley Senior Funding, Inc., Citigroup Global Markets Inc., Lehman Commercial Paper Inc., Bank of America, N.A., Deutsche Bank AG Cayman Islands Branch, Merrill Lynch Capital Corporation and Goldman Sachs Credit Partners L.P., each an underwriter or an affiliate of one of the underwriters for this offering, will be lenders under the new senior secured credit facility.

-We expect to draw down approximately \$3.2 billion from the term loan facility to be used together with the net proceeds of \$3.6 billion from the New Senior Notes offering, the offerings of common stock of \$1.0 billion, \$0.5 billion in mandatory convertible preferred stock, \$368 million from issuing the Sellers Cumulative Redeemable Preferred Stock and additional cash on hand, to finance the Acquisition, to repay \$2 billion of our indebtedness and \$2.7 billion of Texas Genco's outstanding indebtedness and to pay related fees and expenses.
-Also see "Use of Proceeds-Sources and Uses of Funds."
+We expect to draw down approximately \$3.575 billion from the term loan facility to be used together with the net proceeds (after giving effect to underwriting discounts and commissions) of approximately \$3.53 billion from the notes offering, the offerings of common stock of \$1.0 billion, \$0.5 billion in mandatory convertible preferred stock and additional cash on hand, to finance the Acquisition, to repay \$2 billion of our indebtedness and \$2.7 billion of Texas Genco's outstanding indebtedness and to pay related fees and expenses.
+Also see "Use of Proceeds- Sources and Uses of Funds."

-The new senior secured credit facility will be guaranteed by substantially all of our subsidiaries, with certain customary or agreed-upon exceptions for immaterial subsidiaries and subsidiaries defined as "unrestricted" foreign subsidiaries and certain project subsidiaries.
-In addition, it will be secured by liens on substantially all of our and the assets of our subsidiaries, with certain customary or agreed-upon exceptions for foreign subsidiaries and certain project subsidiaries, and by a pledge of certain of our subsidiaries' capital stock.
+The new senior secured credit facility will be guaranteed by substantially all of our subsidiaries, with certain customary or agreed-upon exceptions for immaterial subsidiaries and subsidiaries defined as "unrestricted," foreign subsidiaries and certain project subsidiaries.
+In addition, it will be secured by liens on substantially all of our assets and the assets of our subsidiaries, with certain customary or agreed-upon exceptions for foreign subsidiaries, certain project subsidiaries and other subsidiaries or assets, and by a pledge of certain of our subsidiaries' capital stock.

-The term loan, the revolving credit and the synthetic letter of credit facilities will mature in seven, five and five years, respectively, from the closing date of the new senior secured credit facility.
+The term loan, the revolving credit and the synthetic letter of credit facilities will mature in seven, five and seven years, respectively, from the closing date of the new senior secured credit facility.
+The term loan facility amortizes on a quarterly basis as described in "Description of Certain Indebtedness - New Senior Secured Credit Facility."
 Borrowings under the new senior secured credit facility bear interest at an alternate base rate (calculated on the basis of prime rate) plus an applicable margin, or at an adjusted Eurodollar rate (calculated on the basis of the LIBO rate) plus an applicable margin, in each case as described in "Description of Certain Indebtedness-New Senior Secured Credit Facility."